seemajune/js-basics-readme-v-000/README.md

 console.log("JavaScript is also known as ECMAScript")
 ```

-And the icing on the top of this printing-string cake (yum!) is to add a semicolon at the
+And the icing on the top of this printing-string cake (yum!) is to add a semicolon at the end:

 ```javascript
 console.log("JavaScript is also known as ECMAScript");